System: Commodore Amiga

 Gameplay: Command, Combat, and Contain

-UFO: Enemy Unknown splits its gameplay between two main layers.
-On the Geoscape you manage X-COM’s global operations – building bases, researching alien tech, manufacturing weapons, and intercepting UFOs.
+UFO: Enemy Unknown on the Commodore Amiga splits its gameplay between two main layers.
+On the Geoscape you manage X-COM’s global operations – building bases, researching alien tech, and intercepting UFOs.

 Once a UFO lands or crashes, you switch to the tactical battlefield for tense turn-based squad combat.
 You control a squad of soldiers, each with stats that improve through experience.
-Battles play out on detailed, destructible maps ranging from farms and cities to alien bases and crashed UFOs.
-Line of sight, elevation, reaction fire, and careful positioning are all vital.
-The weapon and equipment variety is excellent, and successfully capturing live aliens for research feels hugely rewarding.
+Battles play out on detailed, destructible maps ranging from farms and cities to alien bases.

 Graphics: Atmospheric and Detailed

-The Amiga version looks sharp and atmospheric.
-The Geoscape has a nice sense of scale, while the tactical battles are detailed with destructible environments, varied terrain, and clear enemy sprites.
-The alien designs are suitably creepy, and explosions and weapon effects look satisfying.
-It’s one of the best-looking strategy games on the Amiga and still holds up well today.
+The Amiga version of UFO: Enemy Unknown looks sharp and atmospheric.
+The Geoscape has a nice sense of scale.
+Tactical battles are detailed with destructible environments, varied terrain, and clear enemy sprites.

 Sound: Tense Tunes and Alien Screams